-The Licensing Authority will act in accordance with the relevant legislation and guidance from the Gambling Commission and adopt the principles of better regulation set out in the Regulators Compliance Code.
+This Licensing Authority will act in accordance with the relevant legislation and guidance from the Gambling Commission and adopt the principles of better regulation set out in the Regulators Compliance Code.

-The purpose of the Licensing Authority's enforcement protocol is to facilitate co-operation and co-ordination between enforcement agencies in pursuance of both the Gambling Act 2005 and the Licensing Act 2003.
-A copy can be requested via email at licensing@sevenoaks.gov.uk or by telephoning the Licensing Team 01732 227000.
+The purpose of this Licensing Authority's enforcement protocol is to facilitate co-operation and co-ordination between enforcement agencies in pursuance of both the Gambling Act 2005 and the Licensing Act 2003.
+A copy can be requested from Mrs. Claire Perry Assistant Licensing Manager via email at licensing@sevenoaks.gov.uk or by telephone 01732 227325.